-In summer 2007, as subprime mortgage defaults escalated, issuance of nonagency mortgage-backed securities essentially came to a halt, and other financial markets such as the asset-backed commercial paper market similarly dried up (for discussions of these events, see Brunnermeier 2009, in this journal; Dwyer and Tkac 2009).
+In summer 2007, as subprime mortgage defaults escalated, issuance of non-agency mortgagebacked securities essentially came to a halt, and other financial markets such as the asset-backed commercial paper market similarly dried up (for discussions of these events, see Brunnermeier 2009; Dwyer and Tkac 2009).
 This period is now widely considered to mark the beginning of the financial crisis.
-As issuance of nonagency mortgage-backed securities froze, interest rates on prime, but nonconforming, "jumbo" mortgages increased significantly-from about 25 to 100 basis points above those for conforming loans eligible for securitization via the still-liquid agency mortgage-backed securities market, as shown in Figure 3.
+As issuance of non-agency mortgage-backed securities froze, interest rates on prime, but nonconforming, "jumbo" mortgages increased significantly-from about 25 to 100 basis points above those for conforming loans eligible for securitization via the still-liquid agency mortgage-backed securities market, as shown in Figure 3.
 This historically wide spread between jumbo and conforming mortgages persisted throughout the financial crisis, reflecting both the greater liquidity of conforming mortgages, and the heightened value of the agency credit guarantee.
 The volume of new jumbo mortgages declined, and the role of Fannie Mae and Freddie Mac expanded as commercial banks became increasingly unwilling or unable to hold new mortgages on their balance sheets (Calem, Covas, and Wu 2013; Fuster and Vickery 2015).

-Losses at Fannie Mae and Freddie Mac started mounting: they reported a combined net loss of \$8.7 billion during the second half of 2007, reflecting both credit losses on the mortgages they had guaranteed or were holding in portfolio, and mark-to-market losses on their investments.
-Nevertheless, the two firms' role in the mortgage market further expanded following a temporary increase in conforming loan limits to as high as \$729,750 under the Economic Stimulus Act

-Figure 4 Fannie Mae and Freddie Mac Stock Prices, July 2007-December 2008 passed in February 2008 (for details, see Vickery and Wright 2013).
+Losses, though, at Fannie Mae and Freddie Mac started mounting: they reported a combined net loss of \$8.7 billion during the second half of 2007, reflecting both credit losses on the mortgages they had guaranteed or were holding in portfolio, and mark-to-market losses on their investments.
+Nevertheless, the two firms' role in the mortgage market further expanded following a temporary increase in conforming loan limits to as high as \$729,750 under the Economic Stimulus Act passed in February 2008 (see Vickery and Wright 2013 for details).
 Furthermore, during the first quarter of 2008, the Office of Federal Housing Enterprise Oversight removed limits on the size of the investment portfolios at Fannie Mae and Freddie Mac and lowered surcharges to each firm's capital requirements so that they could purchase or guarantee additional mortgages.
-These portfolio limits and capital surcharges had been imposed by the OFHEO between 2004 and 2006 due to concerns about accounting practices at the two firms.
+These portfolio limits and capital surcharges had been imposed by OFHEO between 2004 and 2006 due to concerns about accounting practices at the two firms.